 Budgeting - The preparation of the Budget and the Monitoring thereafter is the responsibility of the Finance & General Purpose Committee.
-The Budget is prepared annually at the December meeting of the Committee in readiness for Full Council approval in January and onward notification to Shropshire Council of precept requirement to meet their end of January deadline.
+The Budget is prepared annually at the December meeting of the Committee in readiness for Full Council approval in January and onword notification to Shropshire Council of precept requirement to meet their end of January deadline.
 Actual performance against budget is monitored quarterly by the Committee.
 Additionally in the event that the Town Council is to take on a new project or service there is a full review of the Council's ability to maintain/sustain that activity ahead of implementation.

-Accounting records and supporting documents - The Town Council appointed its Accountant as the Responsible Financial Officer (RFO) to be responsible for the financial administration in accordance with s151 Local Government Act 1972.
+Accounting records and supporting documents The Town Council appointed its Accountant as the Responsible Financial Officer (RFQ) to be responsible for the financial administration in accordance with s151 Local Government Act 1972.
 The RFO has determined a system of financial controls that meets the size of the organisation whilst discharging the Town Council's duties under Regulation 4 Accounts & Audit Regulations.
-Prompt recording of all financial transactions is carried out through the RBS Omega Financial Accounting Package with this package facilitating the preparation of the End of Year Accounts and the accounting statements in Section 2 of the Annual Return.
+Prompt recording of all financial transactions is carried out through the Rialtas Suite Omega Financial Accounting Package with this package facilitating the preparation of the End of Year Accounts and the accounting statements in Section 2 of the Annual Return.

-Bank Reconciliation - All accounts held by the Town Council are reconciled by the RFO on a monthly basis as well as annually in preparation of the end of year accounts and the Annual Return.
+Pank Reconciliation-All accounts held by the Town Council are reconciled by the RFO on a monthly balls as well as annually in preparation of the end of year accounts and the Annual Return.
 There are also internal controls which place a duty on both the Town Clerk and also a Member of the Town Council who is not a member of the Finance & General Purpose Committee or a Bank Signatory to validate those reconciliation reports.

 Investments - The Town Council holds a number of investments to ensure that any amounts surplus to the current requirements achieve as maximum a return on investment as possible.
 All these investments are invested in accordance with the MHCLG Guidance on Local Government Investments reported to the Financial & General Purpose Committee who review the Council's Investment Strategy on an annual basis.
+Prior to investing in CCLA, the Town Clerk and RFO were required to undertake competency training, to ensure sound financial decisions were being made.